Otto Dietrich

-Jacob Otto Dietrich (31 August 1897 – 22 November 1952) was a German SS officer during the Nazi era, who served as the Press Chief of the Nazi regime and was a confidant of Adolf Hitler.
+Jacob Otto Dietrich (31 August 1897 – 22 November 1952) was a German Schutzstaffel (SS) officer during the Nazi era, who served as the Press Chief of the Nazi regime and was a confidant of Adolf Hitler.

 Biography

 Otto Dietrich was born in Essen, he served as a soldier during World War I and was awarded the Iron Cross (First Class).
 Afterwards he studied at the universities of Munich, Frankfurt am Main and Freiburg, from which he graduated with a doctorate in political science in 1921.

 Dietrich worked for newspapers in Essen and Munich.
 In 1929 he became a member of the Nazi Party (NSDAP) as a Personal Press Referent.
 Here he was able to introduce Hitler to numerous important officials within different sects of the mining industry to help secure funding for the Nazi Party.
 On 1 August 1931 he was appointed Press Chief of the NSDAP, and the following year joined the SS.
 On 2 June 1933 Hitler appointed Dietrich a Reichsleiter, the second highest political rank in the Nazi Party.
 On 1 November, he was named Vice-President of the Reich Press Chamber (Reichspressekammer) under Max Amann.
 On February 28, 1934, Hitler raised Dietrich to the position of Reich Press Chief of the Nazi Party.
-In March 1936 he was elected as a Nazi member of the Reichstag.
+In March 1936, he was elected as a Nazi deputy of the Reichstag from electoral constituency 29, Leipzig, and retained this seat until the collapse of the Nazi regime.
 On 26 November 1937, Dietrich became the Reich Press Chief of the Government and a State Secretary in the Reich Ministry of Public Enlightenment and Propaganda.
 On April 20, 1941 he had risen to the rank of SS-Obergruppenführer.

 In the decree from Hitler on February 28, 1934 the role of the Reich Press Chief was loosely explained: "He directs in my name the guiding principles for the entire editorial work of the Party Press.
 In addition, as my Press Chief he is the highest authority for all press publications of the Party and all its agencies."
 Dietrich, as the Press Chief of the Nazi Party and later as the Reich Press Chief of the Government, had control over the Nazi party's publications and newspapers.
 This included anything disseminated to the SS, SA, Hitler Youth, and the German Labor Front.
 The work done by Dietrich helped to secure the Nazis foothold in Germany.
 He aided party members to acquire positions of power and general acceptance within different communities and helped to spread Nazi ideology to the public.